YOLOOO/WootRat/README.md

 2. Unzip folder.
 3. Double-click the `.exe` file to launch the application.
 4. Configure your settings in the GUI and start using WootRat.
-5. When prompted after settings tweak, close the gui and re-launch application.

 The WootRatGui is a settings window.
 When it starts, WootRat becomes active.
 This window must remain active during mouse emulation.
 When you close the window the mouse emulation will be disabled and you will need to restart it to use it again.

 The use-case is to simply start the application window and start mousing.
 Whenever you tweak values and press the 'Save Settings' button in the settings window, the values are stored in the settings file.
-However, WootRat needs to be restarted to access them, as it only reads these settings at startup.
-You will need to restart the application for the changes to take effect.

-The buttons F17 and F18 will always be your scroll buttons (up and down), regardless of the other configuration you choose.
+The buttons F17 and F18 will for now always be your scroll buttons (up and down), regardless of the other configuration you choose.

 ### For Programmers
 1. Clone the repository: